The Pilgrimage Roads to Santiago de Compostela

 The pilgrimage roads as defined in the twelfth century manuscript referred to as the Book of Saint James follow four distinct routes across France.

 The Compostelan saints were those listed in the Book of Saint James.
 The four roads to Compostela were described according to the reliquary shrines of the saints to be found on the way.
 Chapter eight of the Pilgrim’s Guide contained a list of twenty-three shrines which pilgrims were expressly told to visit on their journey.
-Consisting of twenty-seven saints in all, it included Saint James and the Paladins of Charlemagne among them.
-Such a text in a hagiographical work is unique in the medieval world.
-This is what made the pilgrimage to Compostela the pan-European phenomenon that it was.

 The pilgrimage roads to Santiago de Compostela numbered four.
 Like the four rivers of Paradise which flowed to the four cardinal points, the four roads which lead to Compostela have a symbolic resonance.
 These earthly ways led westward towards the prospect of a return to Paradise.